monninja/Web1_Summer19/intro-to-html.md

 If you want the audio to play automatically, click the little checkbox on the embed box.

 ### Check for understanding
-* Make another div tag with a different color background to make a new section for your video.
+* Make another div tag with a different color background for other sections on your webpage.
+(Think about how your want to divide your content, we will work with layouts to move content where you want it later.
 * Add an attribute to your h1 tag to change the color of the font.
 Hint: "color:".
-* Add your own content to your webpage
+* Add more of your own content to your webpage
 * How does your document tree look like now?
 Sketch your current page.

 -Make sure all of them can do the things above.
 If they are ahead, have them help others.